overwolf/overwolf.github.io/docs/api/overwolf-games-events-rocket-league.md

   * steamId – Steam ID of the player who died
   * score – Score of the player who died
   * goals – Goal count of the player
-  * deaths – Death count of the player
   * name –  Name of the player that died
   * team – Team number of the player (1 or 2)